jag3773/pxesetup/README.md

 This will give you a functional PXE boot environment that will allow you to do stock installs, boot into rescue environments, and run memtest.

+In addition, this sets up mfsBSD to load as an ISO image over the network, found in the tools menu.
+This may serve as a template for loading other base ISO images or regular disk images via pxelinux.
+These images may be gzipped too.

 If you want to enable automatic installs then please continue to the next section.